-"I'm a single mom, and sometimes as mothers, we don't worry about ourselves because we just want our kids to be OK," Hulin told TODAY Parents, explaining that when she went to the Ark, she was given a beautiful bouquet of flowers and a handwritten card, both provided by an anonymous donor.
+"I'm a single mom, and sometimes as mothers, we don't worry about ourselves because we just want our kids to be OK," Hulin told TODAY Parents, explaining that the Ark provided her with a beautiful bouquet of flowers and a handwritten card — both provided by an anonymous donor — for Mother's Day in 2016.

 "It brought tears to my eyes because the thought of someone thinking of you on Mother's Day who doesn't even know you — it just really warmed my heart and lifted my spirits," said Hulin.

-Stephanie Cockfield is financial education director at the Ark, and says that Hulin received a gift as a part of the organization's Adopt-a-Mom program.
-Now in its fourth year, the program provides flowers and a card to single moms and moms in nursing homes.
+Stephanie Cockfield, financial education director at the Ark, says Hulin received a gift as part of the organization's Adopt-a-Mom program.
+Now in its sixth year, the program provides flowers and a card to single moms and moms and grandmothers in nursing homes.

 "Adopt-a-Mom got started based on us wanting to meet a need in the community that we didn't see was being met," said Cockfield.
 "The majority of people that we help are single, working moms and we thought, 'What can we do to better serve them and also recognize them for what they're doing?'"

 For a $25 donation, sponsors can choose the name of the mom they wish to adopt from a list found on the Ark's website.
-Cockfield says local sponsors donate flowers and cards for the moms, allowing the Ark to place the entire donated amount into a single mothers' fund that is used throughout the year to help moms in need with their financial difficulties.
+Local sponsors donate flowers and cards for the moms, allowing the Ark to place the entire donated amount into a single mothers' fund that is used throughout the year to help moms in need with their financial difficulties.

 "It's helping a mother celebrate Mother's Day," explained Cockfield, "but it's also helping moms throughout the year.
 What we're about is empowering people and wanting them to know how special they are.
 It takes a lot to come into an agency and ask for assistance...and that tugs at our hearts and makes us want to let them know we see what they're doing and we want to show them they are not alone."